dagda1/cuttingedge/packages/use-get-parent-size/README.md

 }
 ```

-- `debounceDelay` - an optional `number` that will throttle the speed at which reize events are raised to the calling code.
+- `debounceDelay` - default 500ms. an optional `number` that will throttle the speed at which reize events are raised to the calling code.
 - `initialValues` - initially, the `ref` will be `null` and no `width` or `height` values can be returned until it is mounted.
 The `initialValues` option can return a specific `width` and `height` value until the `ref` actually references a valid DOM node. e.g. `const { width, height } = useParentSize(ref, { width: 100, height: 50})`;

 Default is an empty DomRect: